 A pot of boiling water

 - After you have steamed the yam, place it in a large mixing bowl together with the salt.
 Then add in the tapioca flour while the yam is still warm.
-You can either use your hands to knead the yam and flour together, or be like lazy me, use the mixture to beat it together to forma soft pliable dough.
+You can either use your hands to knead the yam, flour, water and shallot oil together, or be like lazy me, use the mixture to beat it together to forma soft pliable dough.

 - Roll into a long log and cut into chunks.